GSA/piv-guides/pages/piv_app_int_models.md

 - Who is the lead developer for ICAM integration?
 - When must the application be ICAM-integrated in Production?

-## Native SAML SSO +++++ Link to more technical info
+## Native Security Assertion Markup Language (SAML) Single Sign-on (SSO) +++++ Link to more technical info

-    Application must support native SAML
+With this approach, your application must support native SAML.
+Several other things to note:

-    Low development LOE on both sides (ICAM and Application) Certificates must be synced on both sides Metadata loaded on both sides
+- There is low development LOE on both sides: the ICAM side and the application side
+- Certificates must be synced on both sides
+- Metadata needs to ve loaded on both sides
-    Moderate coordination effort (Developers on both sides must exchange data and debug at the same time)
+- There is moderate coordination effort (i.e., developers on both sides must exchange data and debug at the same time)

-Mediated Integration
+### Mediated Integration

-    Some SSO systems provide a solution for older or legacy applications that do not directly support SAML These “mediator” libraries:
+Some SSO systems provide a solution for older or legacy applications that do not directly support SAML.
+These “mediator” libraries:

-        Capture the SAML authN request
+- Capture the SAML authN request
-        Translate to a call that the Application understands (JAVA, .Net, ModAuthMellon, etc.)
+- Translate to a call that the application understands (e.g., JAVA, .Net, ModAuthMellon, etc.)

-    When selecting an SSO product, it is important to know what options it provides for non-SAML applications Mediated Integration - static library ("Fedlet") +++++ Link to more technical info Web server hands off requests to a special SSO library that manages the SAML session Unlike agent, no additional process to support SSO Less performance overhead
+When selecting an SSO product, it is important to know what options it provides for non-SAML applications.
+For example:

+- Mediated Integration - static library ("Fedlet") +++++ Link to more technical info
+- The web server hands off requests to a special SSO library that manages the SAML session
+- Unlike agent, there is no additional process to support SSO
+- There is less performance overhead
-    Leverages basic SAML support
+- Leverages basic SAML support
-    Low development LOE on both sides (ICAM and APP) Certificates must be synced on both sides
+- There is low development LOE on both sides (ICAM and application)
+- Certificates must be synced on both sides
-    Metadata loaded on both sides
+- Metadata needs to be loaded on both sides
-    Moderate coordination effort (Developers on both sides must exchange data and debug at the same time)
+- There is moderate coordination effort (i.e., developers on both sides must exchange data and debug at the same time)

 Mediated Integration - Listening process (Agent) +++++ Link to more technical info